relaycorp/fanqiang-poc/README.md

 In this PoC,
 the connection starts with the gateway sending a WebSockets frame with the IPv4 and IPv6 subnets allocated to the client (e.g. `10.0.102.0/30,fd00:1234::2:0/127`).
 To prevent fingerprinting,
-this message is padded,
+in addition to being padded to a random size like any other frame, it will often be delayed too;
-and it will often be delayed -- during this delay, the client and gateway may send noise frame(s).
+during this delay, the client and gateway may send noise frame(s).

 From then on,